jharwell/sierra/docs/src/user-guide/examples.rst

 ``--nodefile`` and set :envvar:`SIERRA_NODEFILE` instead.

-No ROS master node is needed for this setup, so :ref:`--no-master-node<src/reference/cli:sierra-cli---no-master-node>` is passed.
-After all runs complete and SIERRA finishes stages 3 and 4, outputs appear under ``$HOME/exp``;
-see :ref:`usage/run-time-tree` for the directory layout.
+No ROS master node is needed for this setup, so :ref:`--no-master-node<src/reference/ros:sierra-cli---no-master-node>` is passed.
+After all runs complete and SIERRA finishes stages 3 and 4, outputs appear under ``$HOME/exp``; see :ref:`concepts/run-time-tree` for the directory layout.

 JSONSim / YAMLSim Notes
 =======================

 JSONSim and YAMLSim are lightweight built-in engines that require no external simulator install.
 They are meant to show that SIERRA can work with programs that take JSON/YAML as input.
-Neither engine uses :ref:`--exp-setup<src/reference/cli:sierra-cli---exp-setup>` — timing is configured through engine-specific means.
-The ARGoS examples above otherwise translate directly;
-replace the engine, project, and template arguments:
+Neither engine uses ``--exp-setup`` timing is configured through engine-specific means.
+The ARGoS examples above otherwise translate directly; replace the engine, project, and template arguments:

 .. code-block:: bash